 * For more examples of paganism in the Church, see our Jewish Roots of Christianity Seminar; for more on the prophetic future, see our Book of Revelation Seminar and the subject index category Prophecy.

 Being in touch with our Jewish Roots is not just a matter of accurate understanding.
 It’s also a matter of prophetic destiny.
 Israel is not meant to be just another nation: God’s plan for Israel is the key to God’s plan for the nations.
 Israel is God’s answer to a sinful and fallen world: a holy people, raised up by God as a testimony to the nations; a lighthouse pointing the way to the one true God.

 As the apostle Paul put it:

-"Remember that you were at that time without Christ, being alienated from the citizenship of Israel and strangers to the covenants of promise [made with Israel], having no hope and in the world without God.
-But now, in Christ Jesus, you [non-Jews] who once were far away were made near by the blood of Christ….
-So, therefore, you are no longer foreigners and strangers, but you are fellow-citizens [of Israel] with the holy ones and members of the household of God" (Ephesians 2:12,13,19; our translation, see Ephesians 2).
+Remember that you were at that time without Messiah, alienated from the citizenship of Israel and strangers to the covenants of promise, having no hope and in the world without God.
+But now, in Messiah Jesus, you [non-Jews] who once were far away were made near by the blood of Messiah....
+So, therefore, you are no longer foreigners and strangers, but you are fellow-citizens [of Israel] with the holy ones [the Jewish believers in Jesus] and members of the household of God(Ephesians 2:12-13,19; see our teaching on Ephesians 2).

 This is just a small taste of why the Jewish Roots of Christianity are so important.
 Without them, without an accurate historical understanding of our Jewish origins, Christianity is less than Christian.
 How can we get back to our Jewish Roots?
 It isn’t easy.
-We must be willing to confront centuries of tradition as well as modern misunderstandings.
+We must be willing to confront centuries of tradition as well as many modern misunderstandings.
 But it’s the only way to recapture the original clear light of the gospel.